MinecraftForge/Documentation/docs/datagen/server/dynamicregistries.md

 Registering with `BootstapContext`
 ----------------------------------

-The `BootstapContext` provided by the builder can be used to register an object by calling the `#register` method.
-The `#register` method takes in the `ResourceKey` representing the registry name of the object, the object to register, and an optional `Lifecycle` argument to indicate the registry object's current lifecycle status.
+The `#register` method in the `BootstapContext` provided by the builder can be used to register objects.
+It takes in the `ResourceKey` representing the registry name of the object, the object to register, and an optional `Lifecycle` argument to indicate the registry object's current lifecycle status.

 ```java
 public static final ResourceKey<ConfiguredFeature<?, ?>> EXAMPLE_CONFIGURED_FEATURE = ResourceKey.create(